A Framework for Real Estate Agents

 Frequently Asked Questions

-How do real estate agents use AI effectively?
+How do real estate agents use AI in their business?

-The agents getting real results from AI aren't just using it to write captions.
-They've given it context — their market, their voice, their clients, what they've already tried.
+The agents getting real results are not just using AI to write captions.
+They have given it context: their market, their voice, their clients, and what they have already tried.
 An onboarding document does that once, and the difference in output quality is immediate.
 Generic questions get generic answers.
 Specific context gets specific, usable work.
+AI handles the repetitive administrative layer so agents can spend more time on relationships and less time on paperwork.

 Where do you put an AI onboarding document in Claude?

-Go to Claude.ai → Settings → Profile → Preferences and paste your document there.
-Claude applies this context automatically in every conversation — you never have to repeat yourself.
-You can also create a Project and add it as a Project Instruction if you want a dedicated workspace for real estate work.
+Go to Claude.ai, then Settings, then Profile, then Preferences and paste your document there.
+Claude applies this context automatically in every conversation so you never have to repeat yourself.
+You can also create a Project and add it as a Project Instruction if you want a dedicated workspace for real estate work, separate from personal tasks.

-What AI tools are most useful for real estate agents in 2026?
+What AI tools do San Francisco real estate agents use?

-Have questions about how to build your own system?
+Questions about building your own system?
 Luba Muzichenko is a San Francisco real estate agent with 20 years of market experience.
 Reach her at luba@lubasf.com or lubasf.com.